everchens/facer/README.md

   2, CD into the "names" directory, create directories with some department names.
 For example, "mkdir DP1", where "DP1" is the department where some personal photos will be found here.

-  3, CD into "DP1", and copy some face photos here.
+  3, CD into "DP1", and copy-paste some face photos here.
 The file names for these photos shoud be the people's names.

   4, Run the program to detector and recognize faces.